Glottris/you_tube_tutorial/README.md

 ```javascript
 import { YouTubeVideo } from './YouTubeVideo'
 ```
-and also add **TouchableHighlight ** to our react-native imports, we will use this to make the video thumbnail clickable.
+and also add **TouchableHighlight** to our react-native imports, we will use this to make the video thumbnail clickable.
 ```javascript
 import { StyleSheet, Text, View,  WebView, Platform , Image, ScrollView, TouchableHighlight } from 'react-native';
 ```

 ### Navigation
-To use the navigation plugin we need remove `export default` from our App class and add export the following code instead. put this bellow our styles constant.
+To use the navigation plugin we need remove `export default` from our App class and export the following code instead. put this bellow our styles constant.
 ```javascript
 export default screens = createStackNavigator({